Microsoft/azure-docs.pt-pt/articles/iot-accelerators/iot-accelerators-remote-monitoring-bulk-configuration-update.md

 > * Implementar a configuração para os dispositivos no grupo do dispositivo
 > * Monitorizar a implementação

-Se não tiver uma subscrição do Azure, crie uma [conta gratuita](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) antes de começar.
+Se não tiver uma subscrição Azure, crie uma [conta gratuita](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) antes de começar.

 <!--
 If this is going to be a tutorial - we need to split this include into two so that we can accommodate the additional prerequisites: